South Ballina, New South Wales

 South Ballina is a locality located in the Northern Rivers Region of New South Wales - bounded by the Richmond River to the north, the Tasman Sea (Pacific Ocean) to the east, and Keith Hall to the south and west.
-Across the river to the north, is the town of Ballina (from which "South Ballina" derives its name).
+Across the river to the north, is the town of Ballina and it is a popular spot for recreational fishing.
+It is on the lands of the Bundjalung Nation and it falls within the Jali Aboriginal Land Council.